defiant00/dnd/README.md

   * Rowan was guarding the door
   * some goblins caused a commotion outside, so Rowan left without locking the door
   * Sylvester immediately snuck out, Anno followed, and Reyna waited for Rowan to come back
+  * they all went and met Floria, who gave them 2g as an apology and asked them to help retrieve their livestock from the goblins
+  * went with Rowan and tracked the goblins out of town
+  * fought a goblin and his wolf
+    * rescued a horse
+  * encountered two wolves chasing a boar
+    * fought all 3, midway through 2 goblins joined in
+    * after the fight Sylvester got some boar meat
+  * found a cave guarded by a goblin and wolf, fought them while mostly staying out of sight
+  * old man came out of the cave and asked for food - Sylvester gave him some boar meat
+  * Reyna gave him a piggyback ride to bring him back to town and he turned into a Jackalwere, biting Reyna and knocking her unconscious
+  * Anno took out the Jackalwere and Rowan healed Reyna
+  * Looted the cave, finding 150g, a few gems, 3 goats, and a box
+  * Reyna set the box on the ground and cast Detect Magic